Date Thesis Awarded

 The process of exploration includes two and three-dimensional sketches, design blueprints, historical research, technological research, other media, active making, and a great deal of experimentation in all areas.
 As the exploration goes on, the halves of each material relationship naturally require adjustment in coordination with each other.
 The balance between parts is constantly shifting, so that some relationships deepen while others dissipate.
 This shifting balance drives and is driven by my research.

 Fee, Katie, "Interactive Relationships: An Exploration of Ceramic Surface and Form" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 970.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.